"Why do my batteries keep going dead?"

 Why do bad batteries happen to good Airstream owners?

-Because an Airstream is never truly "turned off," there's always some electronic device silently sucking power out of the batteries.
+An Airstream is never truly "turned off."
+There's always some electronic device silently sucking power out of the batteries.
 If left unchecked, that power drain will eventually tap out the batteries completely.

 People call this "parasitic drain" or "vampire drain" but in the industry it's more commonly referred to as "standby."
 Whatever you call it, what's important to understand is that a tiny trickle of electronic neediness will add up over time.